Songonge/DataEngineering_Databricks/README_Databricks_Setup.md

 * Confirm that the directory structure is correctly created and accessible.

-When all the above are completed, you can now launch your workspace.
+Once all the above steps are completed, you can launch your workspace.
 * Go to Home -> Resource
 * Find the Databricks workspace you created earlier.
 * Click on `Launch Workspace`.